Chia-Network/chia-docs/docs/02architecture/p2p-system.md

 Harvesters control the actual plot files by retrieving qualities or proofs from disk.
 The minimum plot size (and by far the most common) is k32, which corresponds to around 100 GiB.
 With each increment of a k-value, the plot size roughly doubles, so a k33 plot is around 200 GiB, k34 is around 400 GiB, etc.

-Given the network's difficulty level at a given time, for each two signage points (a random 32-byte number), the network is expected to contain one proof of space.
-This is an average value -- there can also be zero or multiple proofs.
+The difficulty level automatically adjusts every 4608 blocks to target one proof of space -- across the entire network -- for every two signage points.
+This is the targeted average value -- there can also be zero or multiple proofs per signage point.

 Given a plot, the harvester must perform two tasks to find a valid proof:
 1. Fetch the initial quality -- this requires around seven random disk seeks, or 70 milliseconds on a slow HDD.
-2. (Only performed if the initial quality is sufficiently high) Fetch the full proof -- this requires around 64 disk seeks, or up to 640 milliseconds on a slow HDD.
+2. (Only performed if the initial quality is sufficiently high) Fetch the full proof -- this requires around 64 disk seeks, or 640 milliseconds on a slow HDD.

 For most challenges, the quality (step 1) will be very low, so fetching the entire proof (step 2) will not be necessary.
 A node has around 30 seconds to return a proof, so disk I/O will not be a limiting factor, even when proofs are stored on slow HDDs.